-7.3 Licentiate seminar
+7.3.
+Licentiate seminar

 The licentiate thesis must be orally defended at a public seminar.
 The time and venue for the seminar are determined by the head of department.
-The thesis must be available for three weeks before it is defended.
-Notice of the public discussion of the thesis must be given at least three weeks in advance at the home department.
+In the case of licentiate theses written by licentiate students admitted with a licentiate degree as the final objective, notification of submission of the thesis should be in electronic format.

-In the case of licentiate theses written by licentiate students admitted with a licentiate degree as the final objective, notification of submission of the thesis should be in electronic format (RUF Chapter 9).
 Licentiate theses are assessed with one of two grades: pass or fail.
-When deciding on the grade, consideration must be given to the quality of the thesis and its defence (Instructions for the Production of Doctoral and Licentiate Theses).
+When deciding on the grade, consideration must be given to the quality of the thesis and its defence.
 The grade is determined by an examining committee appointed by the head of department.

-The examining committee must consist of three people.
+All course credits should be completed before the licentiate seminar takes place.
 The licentiate thesis can be published in one of the department's scholarly series.
-A publication grant is available (Instructions for the Production of Doctoral and Licentiate Theses).
+A publication grant is available.

-8 Degree
+8. Degree

-A doctoral degree in curriculum studies is attained when the doctoral student has completed doctoral studies comprising 240 credits in curriculum studies, receiving a passing grade on the examinations included in the programme, and has written and publicly defended a doctoral thesis, receiving a passing grade from the examining committee.
+A doctoral degree in education is attained when the doctoral student has completed doctoral studies comprising 240 credits in education, receiving a passing grade on the examinations included in the programme, and has written and publicly defended a doctoral thesis, receiving a passing grade from the examining committee.

-A licentiate degree in curriculum studies is attained when the licentiate student has completed doctoral studies comprising 120 credits in curriculum studies, receiving a passing grade on the examinations included in the programme, and has written a licentiate thesis and defended it at a seminar, receiving a passing grade.
+A licentiate degree in education is attained when the licentiate student has completed doctoral studies comprising 120 credits in education, receiving a passing grade on the examinations included in the programme, and has written a licentiate thesis and defended it at a seminar, receiving a passing grade.